aafaque33/R-Scripts/README.md

 # R-Scripts
-Collection of my R Scripts, Algorithms, Controls and Visualizations created using R for different Projects.
+Collection of my R Scripts, Algorithms, Controls and Visualizations created using R and Shiny for different Projects.